truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< enterprise >}}
 SCALE Enterprise (HA) systems have specific network configuration requirements.
+Installing TrueNAS SCALE on High Availability (HA) systems and configuring networking is complicated and should be guided by Enterprise level support.
+Contact iXsystems Support for assistance whenever attempting to install TrueNAS SCALE on Enterprise HA hardware or configure network settings.

-Refer to the [Preparing for SCALE UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}) and [Installing SCALE Enterprise (HA)]({{< relref "InstallEnterpriseHASCALE.md" >}}) for information on installing and configuring HA system networking.
+Refer to the [Preparing for SCALE UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}) and [Installing SCALE Enterprise (HA)]({{< relref "InstallEnterpriseHASCALE.md" >}}) for information on installing HA system and configuring networking.
+{{< expand "Contacting Support" "v" >}}
+{{< include file="/static/includes/iXsystemsSupportContact.md" >}}
+{{< /expand >}}
 {{< /enterprise >}}

 ## Logging Into the SCALE UI
-Use a computer with access to the same network as the TrueNAS system, either enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the SCALE web interface.
+Use a computer with access to the same network as the TrueNAS system.
+Enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the SCALE web interface.

 The browser used to access the SCALE UI can impact the quality of your user experience.
 We generally recommend using Firefox, Edge, or Chrome.